The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

+\paragraph*{Solution Size} In order to correctly define the Hamming distance $\kappa$ for a reduction from a problem $\hdrr[P_A]$ to $\hdrr[P_B]$ based on a universe gadget reduction from $P_A$ to $P_B$, we need to find a solution size function.
+We demand that each gadget $Y \in \Upsilon$ has a constant \emph{local solution size}, which is defined by the universe gadget reduction.
+A Yes-instance has a solution size, which is defined by the sum of all local solution sizes defined as follows.

 \begin{definition}[\sat{}-Reduction Solution Size Function] Let $P_B$ be a problem such that a universe gadget reduction $f$ from \sat{} to $P_B$ exists.
 Let $(L, C)$ be a \sat{}-instance.
-Thus, there is the set of gadgets $\Upsilon(L,C)$ dependent on $(L,C)$ consisting of a (possibly empty) constant gadget, variable gadgets, clause gadgets and (possibly empty) removal gadgets.
-These gadgets have a local solution size of $size(Y)$ for each $Y \in \Upsilon(L,C)$.
+The gadgets have a local solution size of $size(Y)$ for each $Y \in \Upsilon(L,C)$.
 The function

-describes the target solution size over universe elements of $f((L, C)) = R_B$ for $R_B$ to be a YES-instance of $P_B$. \end{definition}
+describes the target solution size over universe elements of $f(L, C) = R_B$ for $R_B$ to be a YES-instance of $P_B$. \end{definition}

+In the following, we only consider universe gadget reductions that have such a solution size function.
+We assume that the local solution size of each gadget is a constant independent of the generating combinatorial element and which combinatorial elements are active.
+That is, all literal/variable gadgets and each gadget of a $k$-clause gadget have the same solution size.
+Thus, the solution size function is computable in polynomial time.
+While this is necessary, it is not a serious restriction as we see later.
+All of the reductions that we present later inherently have this property.